Qwe1rty/NodeDial/README.md

 **SECTION IN PROGRESS**

-#### Kubernetes Cluster Setup

-If everything seems to work okay, you can now set up a Kubernetes cluster!
-Note that this section may skip over details about setting up non-Chordial related Kubernetes components (such as the DNS service), so some familiarity with Kubernetes would be really helpful

 #### Build Setup Notes

-Here are some various resources that elaborate on various aspects of the build setup used in this
+For further information about various aspects of how the project build system works, here are some various resources that help elaborate on certain build topics used in this project:
-project:

 * gRPC and ScalaPB
   * Importing Google common protobuf files: <https://github.com/googleapis/common-protos-java>